brad28b/meshtastic-mqtt-mysql/README.md

 Assumed infrastructure layout is: Your Meshtastic Node => Your local MQTT server => PHP-CLI MQTT subscriber => MySQL server

-This script will capture the JSON messages your node hears, and push them into MySQL.
-It will capture JSON mesh messages of the following types:
+This script will capture JSON mesh messages of the following types:

 nodeinfo